 If you’re struggling with student loan debt — welcome to the crowd.
-Over two-thirds of young adults who went to college for a bachelors degree took out loans to pay for their education.
+Over two-thirds of young adults who went to college for a bachelor’s degree took out loans to pay for their education, and many are looking into the pros and cons of consolidating student loans.

 If you’re looking for a better way to tackle your debt, you may have considered student loan consolidation.
-But what is it?
+But what is student loan consolidation?
+Why consolidate student loans?
+What are the reasons to consolidate student loans?
 And is it right for you?

 Student loan consolidation is for those with federal student loans.
 Under this approach, you take out a Direct Consolidation Loan for the amount of your current debt.
 Moving forward, you’ll have just one loan, rather than several, and one monthly payment.